Edward and Molly | 1990 | 63 of 75

 Accessibility Description

 This diptych composition consists of two joined panels depicting interior domestic spaces.
-The left panel shows a section of wallpapered wall with an oval-framed black-and-white photograph.
+The left panel shows a section of wallpapered wall with an oval-framed black-and-white photograph positioned below a rectangular framed print.
 The wallpaper features a repeating pattern of rosettes or floral medallions hand-coloured in teal green against a pale ground.
 The decorative border trim at top and bottom shows geometric circular patterns.
-The oval photograph depicts two young boys in formal dress—white shirts, ties, and jackets—standing together in what appears to be a studio portrait.
+The rectangular framed print on the wall appears to depict a maritime scene.
+The oval photograph below depicts three figures in what appears to be a studio portrait.

 The right panel depicts a dining room interior.
-A woman in a dark dress stands at the right side of a table set with dishes, a teapot, and cups.
+A woman in a dark dress with a polka-dot or patterned texture stands at the right side of a table set with dishes, a teapot, and cups.
 She appears to be serving or arranging items on the table.
 Her posture suggests motion—reaching or leaning forward.
 To the left, a man sits in profile in a wooden chair, his body oriented toward the left edge of the composition.
 He wears dark clothing and appears contemplative or observant.

 Behind the figures, a large window dominates the back wall.
 Through the window, a seascape is visible: a sailing vessel with white or pale sails appears on the horizon line between water and sky.
 The sky shows hand-coloured coral-pink tones suggesting dawn or dusk light.
 The window frame and surrounding architectural details are rendered in warm pink tones through hand-colouring.
+Heavy curtains with a decorative pattern frame the left side of the window.
 The table, chairs, and interior architecture are rendered in grey aquatint tones, creating depth and shadow.

 The overall palette combines hand-coloured warm tones (teal, coral-pink) with cool grey-blacks of the aquatint technique.
 The work creates an intimate domestic scene while maintaining visual connection to the maritime world beyond.
 The work is signed and dated by the artist.
-Medium: etching and aquatint with hand-colouring on paper.
+Medium: etching and aquatint with hand-colouring on paper, 19¾" × 32" (50.2 × 81.3 cm).

 Full Provenance

-- 1995–Present: Private collection; never displayed; stored in archival conditions; offered through West End Gallery, Edmonton
+- 1989–Present: Private collection; never displayed; stored in archival conditions; offered through West End Gallery, Edmonton

 Disclaimer